alexle/alexle.github.com/posts/training-marathon.markdown

 The 15mi LSD was the most painful one yet.
 Calves, arches, hip flexors, IT band, and a bunch of other leg muscles I never knew existed were on fire.
 Is this what child birth feels like?
 It was the first time I had serious doubts about finishing the marathon.

 I stuck to the same plan of water at 30 minutes, GU at 60 minutes, and powerade fuel at 90 minutes.
-Next week, I'll try to GU every 45 minutes and see if that helps.
+Next week, I'll try to GU every 45 minutes and see if it helps.

 \* Lesson: When in pain, relax and focus on a couple steps at a time.